ropensci/roweb3/content/blog/2023-02-17-ropensci-news-digest-february-2023/index.md

 ### R-universe improvements!

-We have changed the preferred git repo name where you host your `packages.json` registry for r-universe, see our post [New preferred repo name for r-universe registries](/blog/2023/02/07/runiverse-registry-repo/).
+We have changed the preferred git repo name where you host your `packages.json` registry for R-universe, see our post [New preferred repo name for r-universe registries](/blog/2023/02/07/runiverse-registry-repo/).
 We now recommend to use the full lowercase name of your R-universe domain as the repo name, for instance `TileDB-Inc/tiledb-inc.r-universe.dev`.

 Speaking of domains and URLs, we have [improved the URL schema for the r-universe.dev front-end](/blog/2023/01/30/runiverse-permanent-urls/) to make it even easier to find and share a link to an R package, article, API, or other resource.